catharsisjelly/SlimTimerPHP/README.md

 not have to remember to do it and was surprised that I could not find a pure PHP implementation.
 I found one using the Zend Framework but wanted one to run independently of that.
-In general the code will return a SimpleXML object for you to play with so remember that you will need to cast the various things you need to pass.
+In general the code will return a JSON object for you to play with so remember that you may need to cast the various things you need to pass.

 Requirements